 Dress for Success

-Fair of not, what you wear will say a lot about you to an interviewer, so go top-notch.
+Fair of not, what you wear will say a lot about you in a job interview, so go top-notch.
 Men and women are different, so we will treat them separately here:

-Women: Wear professional, conservative clothing; the kind you would wear to church.
-If you wear revealing clothing, the interviewer is likely to pass certain judgement about you; after all, that’s is his/her job.
+Wear professional, conservative clothing; the kind you would wear to church.
+If you wear revealing clothing, the interviewer is likely to pass certain judgement about you; after all, that is his/her job.
 If they like the revealing clothing, you may end up having a very bad experience at that job or at least attracting some unwanted attention.
 If they don’t like it, then you figuratively lose points.
-In short, conservative clothing will not hurt your chances, but revealing clothing may.
+In short, conservative clothing will not hurt your chances in a job interview, but revealing clothing may.

 Every chance you get, practice being interviewed.
 Practice in front of the mirror and when you are alone, but even better is with someone.
-Act like you are actual being interviewed by this person and have them ask you actual job questions and make some up that you have not specifically prepared for.
-You can find some of these in the article The Top 10 Interview Questions and How to Answer Them.
+Act like you are actually in a job interview and have them ask you actual job questions and make some up that you have not specifically prepared for.
+You can find some of these in the article Job Interview Tips for Success.
 The last thing you want is to be asked about something you haven’t thought about and be stuck asking if you can come back to that one.

 Say “Thank You”